codusnocturnus/avionicpp/README.md

-# avionic-
+# avionicpp
-A library for communicating with common avionics devices and processing their data
+A modern C++ library for communicating with common avionics devices and processing their data